Key facts

 IELTS PREPARATION

-The IELTS Preparation course is designed for you to achieve success in the IELTS examination.
+The IELTS Preparation course will help you develop your English skills for the IELTS examination.
 In this course you will:

 » become familiar with IELTS examination format